hazimmm/news_app/README.md

    - Provides functionality to update the username, email, and password.
    - Updates changes to Firebase in real-time and reflects them on the screen.
    - Includes an option to delete the user account with confirmation.
-   - Allows users to log out of the app.
+   - Allows users to log out of the app with confirmation.

 ## Compilation and Running